American crow: Status and management

-The intelligence and adaptability of the American crow has insulated it from threats, and it is instead considered an agricultural pest.
+The intelligence and adaptability of the American crow have insulated it from threats, and it is instead considered an agricultural pest.
 In 2012, BirdLife International estimated the American crow population to be around 31 million.
 The large population and vast range result in the least concern status for the American crow, meaning that the species is not threatened with extinction.

 Crows have been killed in large numbers by humans, both for recreation and as part of organized campaigns of extermination.
 In Canada, American crows have no protections, aside from Quebec, which bans their hunting during the nesting season.
-Laws on their hunting vary throughout the United States.
+Laws on hunting vary throughout the United States.
 New Jersey allows for a limited hunting season, unless they are agricultural pests, in which case they may be killed.
 Oklahoma allows hunting even during the nesting season.
 In the first half of the 20th century, state-sponsored campaigns dynamited roosting areas, taking large numbers of crows.
 A campaign in Oklahoma from 1934 to 1945 dynamited 3.8 million birds.
-The effect on populations was negligible and damage to agricultural crops did not decrease, and thus the campaign was halted due to its ineffectiveness.
+The effect on populations was negligible, and damage to crops did not decrease; thus, the campaign was halted due to its ineffectiveness.
 In a study taking data from 1917 to 1999, intentional killings were the overwhelming cause of death for crows, accounting for 68% of all recovered bird bands.

 Non-deadly methods of managing crows are varied but usually limited in their effectiveness.
-High value crops may be netted, but this is cost prohibitive for most other crops.
+High-value crops may be netted, but this is cost-prohibitive for most other crops.
 Frightening may be used to disperse crows, including loud noises from guns, fake hawks flown from balloons, fake owls that move with the wind, strips of reflective tape on fences, or recordings of crow distress calls.
-Crows quickly learn to avoid the less-toxic baits, as the baits make crows sick.
+Crows quickly learn to avoid the less toxic baits, as the baits make crows sick.
 The actual effect of crows on agriculture has been poorly studied.
-There is some suggestion that they may be a benefit to farmers, by eating insect pests and chasing off livestock predators like hawks.
+There is some suggestion that they may be a benefit to farmers by eating insect pests and chasing off livestock predators like hawks.